Uprooted (novel): Plot

 Agnieszka convinces the Dragon to help her to defeat the forest once and for all.
-They try to burn the heart tree in which the Wood-Queen is entombed, but she defeats them and forces Agnieszka into a tree trunk.
-Agnieszka has a vision of the past where the Wood-Queen was part of a magical people who lived in the forest.
-The Wood Queen married a human king, but when he died his people turned on the wood people, causing them to become trees to protect themselves.
-After the humans failed to kill the Wood Queen, she returned to her people only to find that they had turned themselves into trees.
-The Wood-Queen was distraught with grief and hatred for what humans had done to her people.
-She began sealing human beings into heart-trees in an effort to protect her people and preserve what was left of them.
-The Wood's corruption came from hatred and misery.
-Agnieszka escapes the tree and tells the Wood-Queen to heal her sister's tree with her own body.
-She helps the Wood-Queen change into a tree, something that the Wood-Queen had not been able to achieve alone.
+Agnieszka has a vision of the past, learning that the Wood Queen was part of a magical people who lived in the forest.
+The Wood Queen married a human king.
+After the king's death, his citizens turned on the wood people.
+They transformed into trees to protect themselves.
+The Wood Queen returned to her people only to find that they had become trees.
+The Wood Queen became distraught with grief and hatred.
+She began sealing human beings into heart-trees in an effort to preserve what was left of her people.
+Agnieszka helps the Wood Queen change into a tree.

 The Dragon doubts this will keep the forest in check.
-He goes to the Polnya court in Kralia to help free it of the corruption that has taken root there: Agnieszka suspects he is running from his feelings for her.

-A year later Agnieszka has tamed the Walkers who now help her in burning corrupted trees and in planting new, good trees.
+He goes to the Polnya court to help free it of the corruption that has taken root there.
+Agnieszka suspects he is running from his feelings for her.
+A year later, Agnieszka and various forest creatures work to maintain the Wood.
+They burn corrupted trees and regularly replace them with new, good trees.
 At the local harvest, the Dragon returns to collect his taxes: Agnieszka knows he has returned for her.